Lenovo Supercharges Next Gen Copilot+ Pcs With Latest Yoga Slim 7X And Thinkpad T14s Gen 6

 9 Pending USB4 Certification July 2024, subject to certification timing.

 LENOVO, YOGA, THINKPAD, THINKSHIELD and TRUSCALE are trademarks of Lenovo.
-TÜV is a registered trademark of the TÜV Rheinland Group.
+TV is a registered trademark of the TV Rheinland Group.
 Snapdragon and Qualcomm branded products are products of Qualcomm Technologies, Inc. and/or its subsidiaries.
 Qualcomm, Snapdragon, Hexagon, and Adreno are trademarks or registered trademarks of Qualcomm Incorporated.
 Qualcomm patented technologies are licensed by Qualcomm Incorporated.
 Wi-Fi is a trademark of Wi-Fi Alliance.
 SENTINELONE is a trademark of Sentinel Labs, Inc. in the United States and other countries.
-All other trademarks are the property of their respective owners. ©2024 Lenovo Group Limited.
+All other trademarks are the property of their respective owners.
+2024 Lenovo Group Limited.